lex00-zz/nublar/python/flask/README.md

      this key designates the username to login with.  default=root.

-## testing the configuration management with Vagrant
+## test the configuration management with Vagrant

 When you make edits to the Ansible, you can test it locally with Vagrant.